Move 2 Health

 Busking

-Come and find me occasionally busking on the streets of Cambridge and Ely during the week and weekend from April 2010.
-All busking monies collected go towards my 6 string electro-acoustic viola fund.
+Come and find me busking on the streets of Cambridge with various friends during the week and weekend.
+All busking monies collected go towards my 8 string electro-acoustic viola/mandola/Stroh violin metal hybrid fund.

 Gig list: